natalieagus/50005/docs/Problem Set/01-os-intro-and-roles.md

 3. What could go wrong if a buggy driver runs in kernel mode?
 4. How does this modular approach help both developers and end users?

+{:.highlight}
-**Hints**:
+> **Hints**:
-* Think about how often new hardware gets released.
+> * Think about how often new hardware gets released.
-* Who writes the drivers?
+> * Who writes the drivers?
 The OS vendor or the hardware manufacturer?
-* What happens if a graphics driver crashes while in kernel mode?
+> * What happens if a graphics driver crashes while in kernel mode?
-* What is the difference between performance and fault isolation?
+> * What is the difference between performance and fault isolation?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>